Kashmiri red chilli

 Kashmiri red chillies or Kashmiri laal mirch are characterized by their ability to give a dark red colour to food and add flavour, while not allowing the food to become too pungent or spicy.

 India is the largest consumer and producer.
 Numerous companies sell the powdered form, including MDH, Everest Spices, Sakthi Masala and Badshah Masala.
-Vir Sanghvi writes that a majority of the restaurant industry in India use Kashmiri chillis or their powdered form.
-Chefs even use Kashmiri chillis as a substitute for dishes with Goan peri-peri masala.
+Vir Sanghvi writes that a majority of the restaurant industry in India uses Kashmiri chillies or their powdered form.
+Chefs even use Kashmiri chillies as a substitute for dishes with Goan peri-peri masala.

 Due to the high demand for Kashmiri chillis, substitutes such as Byadagi chillies are often used.
 There are government initiatives and incentives in Jammu and Kashmir to support and increase the production of the local variety of the Kashmiri chilli.

 Characteristics

 According to the Spices Board of India, under the Ministry of Commerce and Industry, Government of India, Kashmiri chillies are mainly grown in Jammu and Kashmir and Himachal Pradesh, but also in places such as Goa.
 They are harvested during winter.